-Anytime a brand sends a message online, this message becomes part of the brand’s marketing mix.
-And just because social media has a low barrier to entry and can be executed on a small budget, this doesn’t mean that a company’s social strategy should be cheapened.
+Anytime a brand posts content online, this message becomes part of the brand’s marketing mix.
+Just because social media has a low barrier to entry and can be executed on a small budget, this doesn’t mean that a company’s social strategy should be cheapened.
 Like ANY marketing campaign, a brand’s social media efforts should be unified behind a specific set of goals.

 Marketing will always have the same end goals — sales, brand loyalty, and ultimately brand advocacy.
 However, no single campaign is going to convert everyone in their target audience to buy loyally and tell their friends to do the same.
 To effectively communicate and grow brand relationships, campaigns should focus on motivating customers to move from one point in the customer journey to the next.